EnergyPlus · July 2026

 What's the difference between PAYG and Direct Debit?

 PAYG charges you for energy as you top up, with the prepayment cap as a ceiling.
-Direct debit lets you pay a fixed monthly amount on a credit meter, and unlocks fixed tariffs that can sit ~6% below the cap.
+Direct debit lets you pay a fixed monthly amount on a credit meter, and unlocks fixed tariffs — the cheapest dual-fuel fixes are around £1,536/yr, about £326 below the July cap.
 Direct debit is usually cheaper if you can budget for it.

 Can I get a smart meter on PAYG?